Home

 Overlooking Cyber Liability Coverage

 Cyber attacks don't just target large corporations.
 Small businesses are increasingly the primary target precisely because they often lack the security infrastructure of larger enterprises.
+According to Verizon's Data Breach Investigations Report, 43% of cyberattacks target small businesses.
 A single breach can expose customer data, trigger regulatory penalties, create legal liability, and force your business offline for days.

-The average cost of a small business data breach now runs into the tens of thousands of dollars — covering legal notification requirements, customer remediation, system recovery, and lost revenue.
-General liability policies cover none of this.
+The average cost of a small business data breach now runs well into the tens of thousands of dollars — covering legal notification requirements, customer remediation, forensic investigation, system recovery, and lost revenue.
+Standard general liability policies cover none of this.
+And 60% of small businesses that suffer a significant cyberattack close within six months.

 How to avoid it

-Even a modest cyber liability policy can cover legal fees, breach notification costs, and business interruption losses from an attack.
-If you store any customer data — names, emails, payment information — cyber coverage is no longer optional.
+Even a modest cyber liability policy — typically $500–$2,000/year for $1M in coverage — can cover legal fees, breach notification costs, ransomware payments, and business interruption losses.
+If you store any customer data at all — names, emails, payment information — cyber coverage is no longer optional.

 The Bottom Line